Center for Reducing Health Disparities

 University of Nebraska Medical Center

-- 2018-present, Instructor, Department of Health Promotion, Faculty Fellow, Rural Futures Institute
+- 2018-present, Assistant Professor, Department of Health Promotion, Faculty Fellow, Rural Futures Institute

 - 2014-2018, Community Health Program Manager, University of Nebraska Medical Center, College of Public Health, Center for Reducing Health Disparities, Omaha, NE